Meet Krupa* and her siblings

 Krupa* and her siblings Samir* and little Rachita* were three of the poorest children Stand by Me had ever come across.
 We met them in a remote and mountainous area.
 Their hair was red because they were malnourished and they had never washed.

 The siblings live with their mother and father in a small hillside house.
-They are from the ‘Chepang’ caste, considered one of the lowest in society and often discriminated against by higher castes.
-Illiterate and without the knowledge to manage their finances, the family were bonded in debt to wealthier families, working endlessly to repay them.
+They are from the ‘Chepang’ caste, considered one of the lowest in society.
+Illiterate and without the knowledge to manage their finances, the family were bonded in debt, working endlessly to repay them.

 The family slipped further into debt and poverty as their own land could not produce enough crops to feed themselves, let alone make any profit.
 With no water supply in their home, Krupa's six year old sister Rachita takes an hour's trip every day to collect water.